bregman-arie/devops-exercises/README.md

 <summary>How to check if all the elements in a given lists are unique? so [1, 2, 3] is unique but [1, 1, 2, 3] is not unique because 1 exists twice</summary><br><b>
 </b>

-There are many ways of solving this problem:
+There are many ways of solving this problem:<br>
 <code># Note: :list and -> bool are just python typings, they are not needed for the correct execution of the algorithm. </code>

 Taking advantage of sets and len: